boazbk/tcs/lec_03a_computing_every_function.md

-_Improved bounds._ Though it will not be of great importance to us , it is possible to improve on the proof of [NAND-univ-thm](){.ref}  and shave an extra factor of $n$, as well as optimize the constant $c$, and so prove that for every $\epsilon>0$, $m\in \N$ and sufficiently large $n$, if $f:\{0,1\}^n \rightarrow \{0,1\}^m$ then $f$ can be computed by a NAND circuit of at most
+_Improved bounds._ Though it will not be of great importance to us, it is possible to improve on the proof of [NAND-univ-thm](){.ref}  and shave an extra factor of $n$, as well as optimize the constant $c$, and so prove that for every $\epsilon>0$, $m\in \N$ and sufficiently large $n$, if $f:\{0,1\}^n \rightarrow \{0,1\}^m$ then $f$ can be computed by a NAND circuit of at most
 $(1+\epsilon)\tfrac{m\cdot 2^n}{n}$ gates.